 LaBerge did his doctorate thesis on lucid dreaming and formalized some excellent lucid dream methods like the MILD technique.
 Today, he runs intensive workshops and dream experiments at The Lucidity Institute and his classic book Exploring The World of Lucid Dreaming remains a bestseller on the subject.

-More recently, in 2009, a study by the Neurological Laboratory in Frankfurt showed people with significantly increased brain activity while lucid dreaming.
+More recently, a 2009 study by the Neurological Laboratory in Frankfurt showed people with significantly increased brain activity while lucid dreaming.

 An EEG machine recorded highly active frequencies up to the 40 Hz (or Gamma) range in lucid dreamers.
-This is far more active than the normal dream state (Theta: 4-8 Hz) and even your current waking state (Beta: 12-38 Hz), supporting the need to classify lucidity as a separate state of consciousness altogether.
+This is far more active than the normal dream state (Theta range, 4-7 Hz), supporting the need to classify lucidity as a separate state of consciousness altogether.

 The research also showed heightened activity in the frontal and frontolateral areas of the dreaming brain - the seat of linguistic thought and other higher mental functions linked to self-awareness.
 Sleep scientists accepts that lucid dreaming is real and may offer considerable insight into the nature of human consciousness.